Docusgames/Ignium/README.md

 What is Ignium?
 ======

-Ignium is our first *ambitious* game - an open-world RPG.
+Ignium is our first *ambitious* game - an open-world RPG.. yay